 Your students have many resources at Queen’s to help them have a positive university experience, but they will look to you for support and encouragement.
 One way you can provide these is to encourage your students to use our resources at SASS.

 At SASS, we support students’ academic growth by helping them develop skills in writing and learning via online resources, workshops, and appointments.
 Our service is free, confidential, and supportive of undergraduate and graduate students in all programs and years.
 We help struggling students as well as highly achieving students.
 Please explore our website to learn more about how we can help your students achieve their academic potential.

 - Our Academics 101 resource is a good place to start.
-It describes academic expectations, essential skills and habits, and resources for first-year students.
+This series of online tutorials provides instruction about academic expectations, essential skills and habits, and developing a plan for the first six weeks for first-year students.

 - You may like to see our resources for students who have English as an additional language, or who are international or exchange students.

 - Student Affairs also has additional resources for students at Queen’s.